 Studio photographers will appreciate that the Leica S Typ 007 (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX60 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the S Typ 007 was followed by the Leica S3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Leica S Typ 007 Manual.
+Further information on the features and operation of the SX60 and S Typ 007 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Leica S Typ 007 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX60 or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.